sashakarcz/hidewall/README.md

 `wsj.com` is proving to be interesting, and more work needs to be done on how to access that content.

+I am tryhing to use `archive.today` as the web cache of choice.
+That may change to either WebArchive, or, Google Web Cache.

 ## Contributing
 Please fork me!